What WHS Legislation and Regulations Are Applicable to Your State or Territory in Australia?

 2. Victoria

 Victoria has not adopted the national WHS Act and operates under its own system—the Occupational Health and Safety Act 2004 (OHS Act).
-While the principles are similar, there are unique differences in how risk management and safety consultation processes are handled.
+While the principles are similar, there are slight differences to the harmonised legislation.

 Governing Body: